openimages/dataset/README.md

 ## Data organization

 Each image has a unique 64-bit ID assigned.
 In the CSV files they appear as zero-padded hex integers, such as 000060e3121c7305.
-The [dataset](#download-the-data) is split into a training set (9011219 images), a validation set (41620 images), and a test set (125436 images)[^test-split-footnote].
+The [dataset](#download-the-data) is split into a training set (9011219 images), a validation set (41620 images), and a test set (125436 images)<sup>[1](#footnote1)</sup>.
 Each image has zero or more labels and/or bounding boxes assigned.

-[^test-split-footnote]: The V1 validation set was partitioned into validation and test in the V2 release.
-This is intended to make evaluations more tractable.

 All images have machine-populated image-level annotations while human annotations are provided on a subset of the images (including the validation and test sets).
 The human annotations come from these sources:

-* Human verification of machine annotations, which allows to practically eliminate false positives (but not false negatives)[^human-verification-details-footnote].
+* Human verification of machine annotations, which allows to practically eliminate false positives (but not false negatives)<sup>[2](#footnote2)</sup>.
 * Crowd-sourced verification from Image Labeler: [Crowdsource app](http://play.google.com/store/apps/details?id=com.google.android.apps.village.boond), [g.co/imagelabeler](http://g.co/imagelabeler).
-* Bounding boxes in the validation and test sets drawn by human operators[^testval-bbox-details-footnote].
+* Bounding boxes in the validation and test sets drawn by human operators<sup>[3](#footnote3)</sup>.
 * Bounding boxes in the train set produced semi-automatically using an enhanced version of the method described in ["We don't need no bounding-boxes: Training object class detectors using only human verification", Papadopolous et al., CVPR 2016](https://arxiv.org/abs/1602.08405).
-These are all human verified[^train-bbox-details-footnote].
+These are all human verified<sup>[4](#footnote4)</sup>.

-[^human-verification-details-footnote]: Addtional details on the human verification of image-level ground-truth:

- * The groundtruth consists of verifications of machine generated labels.
- * A variety of models were used to generate the samples (not just the one used to generate the machine-generated labels above) which is why the vocabulary is significantly expanded.

-[^testval-bbox-details-footnote]: Additional details on the validation and test set bounding box groundtruth:

- * All machine generated image-level labels which were positively verified by a human were selected to have boxes drawn.
- * Paid human operators then went through a sequence of tasks that involved drawing each instance of the label in the image, assigning attributes (like IsInside), and verifying the drawn boxes.
- * All boxes in the validation and test sets are human verified.

-[^train-bbox-details-footnote]: Additional details on the training set bounding box groundtruth:

- * Boxes in the training set were collected using an enhanced version of the method described in ["We don't need no bounding-boxes: Training object class detectors using only human verification", Papadopolous et al., CVPR 2016](https://arxiv.org/abs/1602.08405).
- * All object instances are annotated with a box in the validation and test sets.
-This includes all object classes in the machine generated image-level labels, which have been positively verified by a human.
-Note that false negatives of the image-level model mean there could be some labels missing.
- * At most one box per class per image is provided in the training set.
- * Boxes in the training set are guaranteed IoU > 0.7 with the perfect box, and in practice they are very accurate: mean IoU is ~0.8-0.85.
- * We deliberately did not annotate human body parts for 80% of the training set due to the overwhelming number of instances.

 Labels are identified by MIDs (Machine-generated Ids) as can be found in [Freebase](https://en.wikipedia.org/wiki/Freebase) or [Google Knowledge Graph API](https://developers.google.com/knowledge-graph/).
 A short description of each class is available in [class-descriptions.csv](https://storage.googleapis.com/openimages/2017_07/class-descriptions.csv).
 There are 19868 distinct [image-level classes](https://storage.googleapis.com/openimages/2017_07/classes.txt) and 600 distinct classes with a [bounding box](https://storage.googleapis.com/openimages/2017_07/classes-bbox.txt) attached to at least one images.
 Of these, 5000 image-level labels are considered [trainable](https://storage.googleapis.com/openimages/2017_07/classes-trainable.txt) with at least 30 human-verified images in the training set and 5 images in the validation or test sets.
 Only 545 labels with bounding boxes are considered [trainable](https://storage.googleapis.com/openimages/2017_07/classes-bbox-trainable.txt).